ShehaniDehipola/Coconut-Peat-Supply-Chain_workflow_customization_tool/README.md

 # Workflow Customization Tool

 A dynamic, customizable workflow system designed for industries such as manufacturing, enabling non-technical also known as domain-specific users to easily create, manage, and optimize workflows.
-This tool simplifies complex processes with a drag-and-drop interface, real-time DSL preview, and seamless integration with backend systems.
+This tool simplifies complex processes with a drag-and-drop interface, real-time Domain-Specific-Language preview, and seamless integration with backend systems.

 ---